Room for Grays Again

-Richard keeps a personal video archive of his past academic lectures and TV appearances, largely on VHS, from the 1970s, 80s, and 90s.
+Richard also kept a personal video archive of his past academic lectures and TV appearances, largely on VHS, from the 1970s, 80s, and 90s.
 Narrative Verdict is shot in a single take, and documents his attempt to re-perform a script composed entirely of quotation from his own archive, while receiving continuous direction and prompts from the artist.

 Single-channel 4K video with sound